Wind Direction on the Shimanami Kaido: A Tailwind Guide for Cyclists

 Closures due to strong winds

-The dedicated cycling and pedestrian paths on the bridges along the Shimanami Kaido may be closed if strong winds are expected.
-In all previous cases, the closures were due to strong winds.
+The dedicated cycling and pedestrian paths on the bridges along the Shimanami Kaido may be closed if strong winds are expected (Approximately once or twice a year).
+In most cases, these temporary closures are due to strong winds or typhoons.
 According to the Honshu-Shikoku Expressway website, all bridge traffic—including cars—is closed when the 10-minute average wind speed is forecast to exceed 25 m/s.
 When winds exceed 15 m/s, two-wheeled vehicles are restricted from crossing.

 For cycling and pedestrian paths specifically, the exact wind speed threshold for closure has not been publicly announced.
 It is likely similar to the restrictions for two-wheeled vehicles on expressways, but there are cases where only the cycling/pedestrian paths (including mopeds) are restricted.
 If wind speed is the determining factor, the threshold may be stricter than the 15 m/s used for two-wheeled vehicles.